tolik518/bitmap_type_tracer/README.md

 - Customize margins and threshold for more precise image generation.

 ## Getting Started
-Ensure you have the `image` and `serde_derive` crates as dependencies in your project.

 ### Font Source
 The fonts used in this project are sourced from [ianhan/BitmapFonts](https://github.com/ianhan/BitmapFonts/tree/main) repository.